 United Nations documents provide important and extensive information regarding various aspects of international and foreign law.
-This guide is an introduction to United Nations materials and highlights those materials available at the Goodson Law Library and Perkins/Bostock Library.
+This guide is an introduction to United Nations materials, highlighting materials available at the Goodson Law Library and Perkins/Bostock Library.

 Understanding the structure and organization of the United Nations is the first step to using United Nations documents effectively, because most documents are arranged and accessed by organ.
 The six principal organs of the United Nations are: the General Assembly, the Economic and Social Council, the International Court of Justice, the Secretariat, the Security Council, and the Trusteeship Council.